ab-noori/ab-noori/README.md

   lookingFor: "Front-end developer" || "Full-stack web developer",
   code: [Java, PHP, JavaScript, React, Redux, Ruby on Rails, HTML/CSS, Semantic UI, Bootstrap,
           Tailwind CSS, Material UI],
-  challenge: "I am honing my tecnical and professnional skills at Microverse",
+  challenge: "I am honing my technical and professional skills at Microverse",
   funFacts: ['I have a computer science background and 5+ years of
-              professional and communication skills experience at NSIA and the Afghanistan embassy in a foreign country', 'I am able to making software solutions for small businesses'] }
+              professional and communication skills experience at NSIA and the Afghanistan embassy in a foreign country. ', 'I am able to make software solutions for small businesses. '] }
 ```
   <br>